 The Robe River locomotive fleet in 2000-2 consisted of:

-A Cliffs Robe River Iron Associates ALCo roster and rebuild data sheet can be
+A Cliffs Robe River Iron Associates ALCo roster with rebuild data can be found here.

 - 2 ALCo C-636R - Comeng rebuild units 9426 and 9427;